 - APPLE VI – Single ram 4.5 tons

 - APPLE VII – 1 ton RAM, built for helical and other small piles

 - APPLE VIII – modular weights from 4 to 80 tons

 - APPLE IX – modular weights from 4 to 24 tons

 Accelerometers and strain transducers attached to the foundation measure force and velocity as the drop weight hits it.
 Instead of strain transducers, GRL may also use a force transducer, which speeds up the test.
 GRL analyzes data in real time with the Pile Driving Analyzer® (PDA) dynamic testing system.
 Data is further analyzed with the CAPWAP® software.
 GRL engineers furnish a detailed report for each Dynamic Load Testing project that includes a simulated static load test in the form of a calculated load-set curve.

 Most GRL Engineers have achieved Advanced level or higher on the PDCA/PDI Dynamic Measurement and Analysis Proficiency Test.

-Dynamic Load Tests are standardized by ASTM D4945-12 Standard Test Method for High-Strain Dynamic Testing of Piles.
-The test may also be configured to meet the requirements of the Rapid Load Test standard ASTM D7383 provided an adequate ram is available.
+Dynamic Load Tests are standardized by ASTM D4945 Standard Test Method for High-Strain Dynamic Testing of Piles, provided an adequate ram is available.
+The test may also be configured to meet the requirements of Force Pulse Testing per ASTM D7383, which may also be referred as RLT (Rapid Load Testing).